japemasterBrad/ResistanceCalculator/README.md

 The calculation is Resistance = Voltage / Amperage.

-An image of the application while running
+An image of the application while running:
 ![image](https://github.com/japemasterBrad/ResistanceCalculator/assets/40279277/d6430ee7-2fbc-484c-ba7f-00e51415d5c1)

 The resistor-picker has been built using the following image.